zachhannum/the-word-of-iron/manuscript/chapter_9.md

 At this, Hawthorne stepped forward smoothly, like a reed blowing in the wind.
 Mara had offered him a chair, but he refused.
 He spoke softly, but with a deep reverberating basso.
 "Our intelligence has narrowed Vanen's location to a region south of Saurkar, in Western Antuza."

 Saurkar was a long way from Senna.
-Rykker had never been to the continent of Kador, but it lay across the narrow Plys Sea and required the charter of a ship to make the journey.
+Rykker had never been to the continent of Antuza, but it lay across the narrow Plys Sea and required the charter of a ship to make the journey.
 "Wouldn't that take weeks?"a

 "If you're taking a direct route, yes.
 But we will not be," explained Hawthorne.